Should Employers Be Required to Provide Health Insurance Coverage for Contraceptive Services and Supplies?

 “Almost sixty percent of the 6.3 million pregnancies that occur annually in the United States are unintended… One important cause is the failure to use effective forms of birth control… One reason why women do not use birth control is because health insurance commonly excludes coverage for effective forms of contraception that physicians provide…

 Insurance policies that exclude coverage for contraception disproportionately impact women for two reasons.
 First, because all of the medically prescribed reversible methods of contraception must be obtained and used by women, they bear all of the physical risks and hassles that accompany obtaining and using reversible contraception.

 Second, because employment-based insurance plans that ordinarily cover prescription drugs single out and exclude coverage for contraception, women bear a disproportionate share of the out-of-pocket financial costs of health care services…

 Even if technology were to make effective prescription contraception available to men, excluding contraception from insurance coverage would still disproportionately impact women.
-Women, and only women, bear all of the physical burdens of unwanted pregnancy.”1998 - Sylvia A. Law, JD
+Women, and only women, bear all of the physical burdens of unwanted pregnancy.”1998

 The Alan Guttmacher Institute (AGI), a nonprofit organization focused on sexual and reproductive health, in Mar.
 2003 posted an article on its website, “The Cost of Contraceptive Insurance Coverage,” written by Cynthia Dallard, which stated: